SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 	![](assets/Exercise3.1_TestScenario7.png)

-8. To check the MS SQL database table running in Kyma, you can access the URL `https://<API_URL>:<API_PORT>/api/v1/listAll` in the browser (or make a GET request to the URL) to see all the records in the table.
+8. To check the MS SQL database table running in Kyma, you can access the URL `https://<API_URL>:<API_PORT>/api/v1/listAll` in the browser (or make a GET request to the URL from Postman) to see all the records in the table.
 	![](assets/Exercise3.1_TestScenario8.png)